Shu-0924/Count-Based-Exploration-TRPO-hash/README.md

 ## Reference
-Some of the code was modified from these two page:
+Some of the code was modified from these two pages:
 1. https://gist.github.com/elumixor/c16b7bdc38e90aa30c2825d53790d217
 2. https://github.com/ikostrikov/pytorch-trpo